techidaily/site-audio-shaping/source/_posts/simplifying-vocal-alterations-the-audacity-technique.md

 ![Best Free Online Voice Changer:  Voice Changer.iO](https://images.wondershare.com/filmora/article-images/voice-changer-io-online.jpg)

-All you need to start a new audio recording session is a [microphone](https://tools.techidaily.com/wondershare/filmora/download/)and a web browser, but you should keep in mind that the quality of the voice recording depends on your microphone.
+All you need to start a new audio recording session is a [microphone](https://tools.techidaily.com/wondershare/filmora/download/) and a web browser, but you should keep in mind that the quality of the voice recording depends on your microphone.
 In addition, the Voice Changer tool only allows you to upload files that are stored on the hard drive of the device you are using to browse the Internet.

 Once you’ve completed the voice recording session you can choose from dozens of voice effects that can make you sound like an alien or a villain from a superhero movie.
 You can’t share your creations on social media directly from this Voice Changer, as you must first download a voice recording you created with this online tool and then upload it to your accounts on social media.